Kitware/CMake/Help/command/file.rst

     outside of script mode, it may be best to provide absolute paths to ``INPUT`` archives as they are unlikely to be extracted where a relative path works.

-  .. versionadded:: 3.24
-    The ``TOUCH`` option gives extracted files a current local timestamp instead of extracting file timestamps from the archive.

-  With ``VERBOSE``, the command will produce verbose output.

 Handling Runtime Binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^